eeknoM/SCP-SL-Server-Info-Formatter/readme.md

 # SCP:SL Server-Info Formatter

 A web-based tool for formatting text with custom styles, designed specifically for SCP:SL server information.
-This tool allows users to apply various formatting options to text, preview the results, and generate formatted output for use in Unity.
+This tool allows you to apply various formatting options to text, preview the results, and generate formatted output for use in Unity.

 ## Features